Committee on Diversity in Business LawMOTTO:

-To encourage traditionally underrepresented students to take upper level business law courses and to foster greater diversity in the practice of business law.
+To generate interest amongst traditionally underrepresented students in taking upper level business law courses and to foster greater diversity in the practice of business law.

 Minority law students at Fordham Law are underrepresented in the upper level business law curriculum.
 Students surveyed attributed the underrepresentation to a lack of familiarity with the basic issues confronted in these courses and a lack of exposure to the corporate law profession.

-The Committee on Diversity in Business Law (“CDBL”) will address this problem with special programs aimed at promoting business law among minority students.
+The Committee on Diversity in Business Law (“CDBL”) will address this problem with special programs aimed at promoting business law among traditionally underrepresented students.